Alonzo J. Mathison

 Alonzo John Mathison (July 13, 1876 - November 11, 1941) was an American machinist, businessman, and politician.

+Biography

 Mathison was born in Stoughton, Wisconsin, the son of Thorwald C. Mathison (1852–1894) and Carrie (née Jacobson) Mathison (1845–1919).
 He worked in a grocery store and then worked as a machine shop foreman for Fairbanks Morse & Company in Beloit, Wisconsin.
 Mathison was also in the real estate business.
 Mathison served on the Beloit Common Council.
 In 1919, Mathison served in the Wisconsin State Assembly as a Republican.

 Mathison died at his home in Beloit following a long illness, and he was buried at Riverside Cemetery in Stoughton.